aa-ryan/18MAT41_ppt/README.md

 * Unfortunately, face recognition in 2D proves to be a very challenging task as intra-class variations, dues to factors as diverse as pose, lighting conditions, facial expressions, etc., are often much greater than inter-class variations.

-* While 3D face models are theoretically insensible to lighting condition changes, they still require to be pose normal- ized before 3D facial shape-based matching.
+* While 3D face models are theoretically insensible to lighting condition changes, they still require to be pose normalized before 3D facial shape-based matching.
 Moreover, as 3D face models describe 3D facial shapes, they are also more sensible to facial expression changes as compared to their 2D counterpart.

 ----